 And then you stood up and put yourself down.

-No more!
-When you go to show and tell, stand up confidently and be proud of what you’ve created!
+No more.
+When you go to show and tell, stand up confidently and be proud of what you’ve created.
 Will everyone like it?
 No. But that’s okay.
 You know what went into it.
 Don’t sell yourself short.
-Instead, try discussing your thought process along the way, what you learned, or what inspired you to make the quilt in the first place.
-Speak positively and be proud!
+Instead, try talking about your thought process, what you learned, or what inspired you to make the quilt in the first place.
+Speak positively and be proud.

-My quilting spaces have ranged from converted computer desks in the corner of the living room to the kitchen table, and eventually to a dedicated studio with a custom-built sewing desk.
-Many of my setups over the years were not conducive to good posture.
+My quilting spaces have changed a lot over the years.
+A converted computer desk in the corner of the living room.
+The kitchen table.
+Eventually, a dedicated studio with a custom-built sewing desk.
+Many of those setups were not kind to my posture.
 I wish I could go back in time and tell myself, “Spine straight, shoulders back and down.”

 There are plenty of exercises and stretches we can do to make good posture second nature.
 Talk with your doctor about what would work best for you, and then do it.